-Appendix F: Unique identifiers consistent with other geography products
+Appendix E: Unique identifiers consistent with other geography products

 Unique identifiers are codes that uniquely identify a geographic area within Canada.
 Data from different files (but for the same geographic area) can be joined or related based on the unique identifier.
-For example, the data in GeoSuite can be mapped on the CSD Cartographic Boundary File using the CSDuid as the field by which the two data sets can be related.
-Similarly, the BLOCKuid in the Road Network Files can be used to request data extractions as part of the Geocoding.
+For example, the data in GeoSuite can be mapped on the Census Subdivision Boundary Files using the CSDUID as the field by which the two data sets can be related.